 GERD is a chronic, more serious form of acid reflux.
 GERD can result in inflammation in the esophagus or even long-term damage that can lead to cancer.

 Heartburn is a symptom of acid reflux and GERD.
 It causes mild to severe chest pain, or a burning sensation in the chest, neck or throat.

-Studies show PPIs can be more effective than H2 blockers in treating GERD.
+Studies show that PPIs can be more effective than H2 blockers in treating GERD.

 H2 blockers are another group of medicines that reduce stomach acid.
 Zantac and Pepcid are part of this group.

 H2 blockers work in about half of people with GERD.
 PPIs can relieve symptoms in almost all patients with GERD.